mspass-team/mspass/docs/source/user_manual/normalization.rst

 .. code-block:: python

-  from mspasspy.db.normalize import DataframeCacheMatcher class MyCustomMatcher(DataframeCacheMatcher):
+  from mspasspy.db.normalize import DataFrameCacheMatcher class MyCustomMatcher(DataFrameCacheMatcher):
     # class implementation code

 Any class needs a constructor as part of the API.
 Most will